writethedocs/www/README.md

 Search and replace any year specific stuff (CAREFUL)
 ```
 :template: 2018/na/
+portland/2018
 ```

 Manually update any FIXME comments
 ```
 ..
 FIXME
 ```

+For this whole thing to work we still need to implement these

 ```
 ..
 TODO